Red-headed tanager: Taxonomy and systematics

-English naturalist William John Swainson described the red-headed tanager in 1827 as Spermagra erythrocephala from material collected by William Bullock and his son from a specimen from Temascaltepec in Mexico.
+English naturalist William Swainson described the red-headed tanager in 1827 as Spermagra erythrocephala from material collected by William Bullock and his son from a specimen from Temascaltepec in Mexico.

 The red-headed tanager and the other species of genus Piranga were originally placed in the family Thraupidae, the "true" tanagers.
 Since approximately 2008 they have been placed in their current family.
 It and the white-winged tanager (Piranga leucoptera) have sometimes been placed in genus Spermagra.

 The red-headed tanager has two recognized subspecies, the nominate Piranga erythrocephala erythrocephala and P. e. candida.